FAQ

 How long is the conference?

-The four versions of the conference different lengths depending on the age of the audience:
+The four versions of the lecture have a duration depending on the age of the audience:

 • High school students: 75 minutes

-My conferences can be adapted to different situations.
+My lectures can be adapted.
 If you have any special requests or needs, please contact me.

-No, I am perfectly bilingual and I can give my conference in French and English.
+No, I'm perfectly bilingual and can give my talk in French as well.

-The ultimate goal of the monologue is to create a shared experience of what a victim may feel in the face of certain gestures, words or situations.
-The monologue also personalizes the conference.
+The purpose of the monologue is to give a common vision of what a victim of bullying might experience in terms of emotions regarding certain gestures, words or situations.

-I invite you to contact the staff from schools I have visited in the past.
-You can find out which schools I have been to by visiting the calendar section.
-Calendrier.
-For more specific references, please contact me.
+I invite you to contact the staff of the schools I've visited in the past directly by consulting the Calendar section.
+For more specific references, please don't hesitate to contact me.

 What can we understand about the role of the victim?

-The conference helps to understand why victims will have the tendency to withdraw and isolate themselves, even if their family members strongly advise them to talk to a parent or a teacher and why the emotional reactions of a victim can often seem disproportionate.
-By the end of the conference, victims may feel that they finally have a reference they can use to explain what they are experiencing to an educator.
+The conference will help you to understand why victims tend to withdraw into themselves and isolate themselves, even if those close to them strongly advise them to talk to a parent or teacher, and why a victim's emotional reactions can often seem disproportionate to the act.

-What can we understand about the role of the bystander?
+What can we understand about the role of the witness?

-What can we understand about the role of the bully?
+What can we understand about the author of the act of bullying?

-The conference makes it possible to understand why perpetrators will often perceive themselves as a victim instead of as an aggressor when confronted by an intervener or parent.
-By the end of the speech, they will have a better understanding of the damage they are creating in others through certain gestures, jokes or games, even if their intention may not actually be to hurt someone.
+The conference will help us understand why authors of acts of bullying often perceive themselves as victims and rarely as authors of bullying when confronted by an intervener or a parent.
+They will also understand the damage they are creating with certain gestures, jokes or games, even if their intention, in some cases, was not really to hurt anyone.